Skip to content

 • A passport stamp.
 Montenegro stamps entry and exit, so make sure your passport has a free page.

-Carry your passport (or a good photo of it) while travelling inside the country, too - police can ask to see ID, and you will need it for the registration step below.
+Carry your passport (or a good photo of it) while travelling inside the country, too - police can ask to see ID, and you’ll need it for the registration step below.

 A close-up of a Balkans entry stamp in a passport page